Sarah-Connie/T3A2-A/README.md

        - As Megan, I want to view all the police stations are using the site so that I can reach out to any about case detail change logs if required.
     - As Megan, I want to delete a user because they are reporting erroneous missing persons.
         - As Megan, I want to delete a user because they are reporting erroneous missing persons and discrediting the site by doing so.
+    >
+    ##### Acceptance criteria:
+    - Create a login form to access a user dashboard/portal
+    - Allow ability for admin users to access all current user data and display in a clear manner
+    - Include search option within dashboard for admin to query the data
+    - Include a button within the dashboard to delete any user if required

 ### 5. Design Processes & Wireframing